Biden’s $5 trillion tax gambit catches Congress by surprise

 Kessler noted that Biden’s budget doesn’t include significant spending cuts nor does it reform Social Security, despite Biden’s pledge during the 2020 election to reduce the program’s imbalance.

-Kessler defended the president’s strategy of focusing instead on taxing wealthy individuals and corporation.
+Kessler defended the president’s strategy of focusing instead on taxing wealthy individuals and corporations.

 “The amount of unrealized wealth that people have at the top dwarfs anything that we’ve ever seen in the past,” he said.